-Feeling puzzled because your budget doesn’t ever seem to work?
+Feeling puzzled because your budget doesn’t seem to work?
 Here are some small expenses that might be the culprit — and some ideas for cutting down those costs.

-In the average U.S. household, food is among the biggest expenditures.
+Food is among our biggest expenditures.
 Of course, we all have to eat.
 But we also waste money on meals.

 Spending $10 at lunch each day adds up to a whopping $50 per week, or $200 per month.
 It may not seem like much when you’re swiping the magic plastic, but this expense can sap your savings.

 Americans are also notorious for throwing away food.
 As we point out in “12 Food Hacks That Will Save You Time, Money or Grief,” there are many ways to extend food freshness.
 For example: